Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: The Galactic density distribution of RR Lyrae

 \subsection{Comparison to Literature Halo Models}

 Galactic halos are commonly described with power-law profiles, including cored, (doubly) broken, triaxial, and rotated adaptations \citep{Deason2011,Iorio2018,Han2022}.
-However, in this work, we use a Gaussian Mixture model as an easily normalizable probability density and more flexible alternative to the power-law.
+However, in this work, we use a GMM as an easily normalizable probability density and more flexible alternative to the power-law.
 This flexibility is especially crucial for modeling the inner Galaxy where the disk, halo and bulge all overlap.

-We show the normalized density as as function of Galactocentric radius (r) for the halo components of our Gaussian Mixture Model Galaxy in Figure \ref{fig:halo}.
-Specifically, each of the 5 Gaussian halo components for the inner Galaxy GMM and the halo GMM are shown in light purple and dark purple dotted lines, respectively, with the sum shown in the solid dark blue line.
-Profiles from the literature are shown for comparison including results from \citet[red]{Pietrukowicz2015}, \citet[light blue]{Yang2022}, \citet[green]{Han2022} and \citet[][yellow]{Horta2025}.
+We show the normalized density as as function of Galactocentric radius (r) for the halo components of our GMM Galaxy in Figure \ref{fig:halo}, compared to results from the literature using RRL in the left panel and other tracers in the right panel.
+In each panel, the 5 Gaussian halo components for the inner Galaxy GMM and the halo GMM are shown in light purple and dark purple dotted lines, respectively, with the sum shown in the solid dark blue line.
+In the left panel, the RRL profiles from the literature include results from \citet[red]{Pietrukowicz2015}, \citet[blue]{Iorio2018}, and \citet[green]{Medina2024}.
+These results are chosen to cover a wide range of radii, and includes both single and double power-law results, prioritizing recent work.
+The right panels includes the works of \citet[light blue]{Yang2022}, \citet[green]{Han2022} and \citet[][yellow]{Horta2025}.